rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 ##### `string get_ini_string(string setting)`
 - Reads a string value from an ini file in the Fallout directory.
+- If the file or key cannot be found, an empty string is returned.
+- If setting argument is in invalid format, -1 (integer) is returned.

 -----
 ##### `int get_game_mode()`